Landscape & Ornamental

 When possible, avoid planting new trees in the fall before or during the spring that cicadas will emerge.
 This could be especially helpful in fruit orchards or woody plant nurseries.
 Also, delay pruning until the cicadas have disappeared.
 The injured branches can then be removed after cicadas have stopped flying.

-Small ornamental trees and shrubs can be protected by covering them with no larger than 3/8” mesh screening while cicadas are present.
+Small ornamental trees and shrubs (<10’ tall) can be protected by covering them with no larger than 1/2” mesh screening while cicadas are present.
+In most cases, with the exception of densely planted orchards or nurseries, netting is more cost effective than spraying insecticides.

 Biological Control

 There are many natural enemies of cicadas.
 Birds, and squirrels will feast on cicadas during a mass emergence.
-However, the large number of cicadas are likely to outstrip the capacity of these animals to control the problem.
+However, the large number of cicadas are likely to outstrip the capacity of these animals to control them.

 Chemical Control

-The use of pesticides for controlling the cicada is controversial.
+The use of pesticides for controlling periodical cicadas is controversial.
 Pesticide trials indicate that pesticide applications need to be repeated every 3-4 days to prevent oviposition.
-This is not practical for the 6 week flight period.
+This is not practical for the 6-week flight period.
 Cultural controls are therefore recommended.

 Periodical cicadas -- Magicicada spp.
 (There are six known species, five of which have been reported in Indiana.)